poppinss/multiparty/README.md

 - The fork uses the `part.on('close')` event instead of the `part.on('end')`.
 The `end` event is not invoked in case of an error and hence the entire stream is hanging.

+## What's changed?

+- Updated tests to use the latest version of `superagent`.
+It results in some breaking tests, since the latest version of superagent emits the error event in case of non 2xx response.

 ## Installation

 This is a [Node.js](https://nodejs.org/en/) module available through the